Education in the United States: Governance

-Currently, the state and national governments share power over public education, with the states exercising most of the control.
+The national and state governments share power over public education, with the states exercising most of the control.
 Except for Hawaii, states delegate power to county, city or township-level school boards that exercise control over a school district.
 Some school districts may further delegate significant authority to principals, such as those who have adopted the Portfolio strategy.

 The U.S. federal government exercises its control through its Department of Education.
 Though education is not mentioned in the U.S. Constitution, federal governments traditionally employ threats of decreased funding to enforce laws pertaining to education.
 Under recent administrations, initiatives such as the No Child Left Behind Act and Race to the Top have attempted to assert more central control in a heavily decentralized system.

 Nonprofit private schools are widespread, are largely independent of the government, and include secular as well as parochial schools.
 Educational accreditation decisions for private schools are made by voluntary regional associations.